 I was visiting South America, and I took pictures with my new Droid Razr Maxx.
 To help me geotag the images, I also took along my GPS device; I know the camera has a GPS, but when you are traveling, Android data plans are too much, so I shut off the data service and only use voice+text.
+You can use voip phones melbourne for your business.

 My usual photo work flow is to take the track file from my GPS device and apply geotags to the jpg’s from my camera.
 I have done this with my old phones, point and shoot, and fancy DSLR camera.
 I love geotagging photos.
 Geotags remind me where the picture taken so that I can do a better job of putting captions on photos.